Harmelodic/harmelodic.github.io/docs/software-engineering/philosophy-and-principles/software-architecture.md

 collaborative alignment effort between all stakeholders, facilitated by experienced software engineers (though often this is still handled by some central architect or architectural team).

-The output of architecture often becomes a series of decisions made to improve the appropriateness of the design of a system.
-In order to maintain alignment, promote transparency and aid inclusivity, it is extremely valuable to document architectural decisions (as ADRs), and have a simple but well-defined set of requirements for making an architectural decision.
-Read more below in [Making Architectural Decisions](#making-architectural-decisions)

-### Useful architecture knowledge
+## What influences architecture?

 Purpose of the system creates functional requirements, which are fulfilled by the systems "features".
+These features satisfied by systems working within a specific business model, which can influence architectural designs (e.g. systems that offer functions that require storing historical, timestamped, event-based data will likely lead to an event-sourced architecture being used).

 Targeted user-base, system usage (current & predicted), system criticality, laws and more create non-functional requirements, which influence a variety of architectural decisions that need to be made (and re-made).
 See [below](#satisfying-non-functional-requirements) for more on this.

+## Common architectures and patterns

 Commonly though, having a small-user base tends to mean building a small, low-criticality system that will receive low usage.
 These requirements lead to synchronous monolithic systems as these are quick to make and extend, as long as